 Regardless of where you live, it's wise to be cautious and check the local laws before selecting a VPN provider and utilizing its services.

-VPNs are illegal in some countries because authoritarian governments want to maintain control over Internet users in the country.
-Basically, VPNs hurt mass surveillance efforts because they allow people to access blocked websites, become anonymous, and express their opinions freely on the Internet.
+VPNs are illegal in some countries because authoritarian governments want to maintain control over Internet users.
+In other words, VPNs hurt mass surveillance efforts because they allow people to access blocked websites, become anonymous, and express their opinions freely on the Internet.

 Hence, oppressive regimes put restrictions on digital privacy tools or ban them.
 It's important to note that even in countries where VPNs are permitted, you cannot use them for downloading copyrighted material, cyberbullying, breaching security systems, and other unlawful activities.

-VPNs are illegal in countries that have strict censorship laws and oppressive governments that want to control the citizens by monitoring their Internet activities.
+VPNs are illegal in countries with strict censorship laws and oppressive governments that want to control their citizens by monitoring their Internet activities.
 This is particularly true for nations with a long history of militarist ideologies.

 Here’s a list of countries where VPNs are illegal.

 Myanmar: VPNs in Myanmar are considered unofficially illegal, and there have been reports of people getting arrested for installing unauthorized VPNs on their phones.
-Officials carry the authority to check anyone’s phone for privacy software and VPNs.
+Officials can check anyone’s phone for privacy software and VPNs.
 Nevertheless, the demand for VPNs in Myanmar has been on the rise since 2021, when the military junta started censoring the Internet.

-Iraq: The Iraqi government has declared VPNs unlawful in order to prevent ISIS and other terrorist groups from manipulating social media.
-The country also has a history of banning social media websites like Facebook, Twitter, and chat apps like WhatsApp during times of civil unrest.
+Iraq: The Iraqi government has declared VPNs unlawful to prevent ISIS and other terrorist groups from manipulating social media.
+The country also has a history of banning social media websites like Facebook and Twitter and chat apps like WhatsApp during times of civil unrest.

 Now, let’s look at a list of countries that have partially restricted VPNs.

-Jordan: In Jordan, the government censors certain Internet content, particularly related to politics.
+Jordan: The government censors certain Internet content in Jordan, mainly content related to politics.
 However, there has also been reported censorship of LGBT-related content.
-While VPNs are allowed, they have been temporarily blocked in certain areas during times of unrest, such as in March and April 2021.
+While VPNs are allowed, they have been temporarily blocked in certain areas during times of civil unrest, such as in March and April 2021.

 Oman: Although using VPNs is not unlawful in Oman, the government has banned many unlicensed VPNs.
 Only licensed VPNs are allowed because the government censors the Internet heavily and regularly tracks potential criminal activities.